Easy Sesame Bread Rolls

 - Add the yeast, sugar and ½ the of the milk to a small bowl and mix.
 Let stand for 10 minutes until foamy.

-- In medium bowl, whisk together the butter, salt and eggs.
+- In medium bowl, whisk together the rest of the milk, butter, salt and eggs.
 Set aside.

-- To a large bowl add the flour and mix in the wet ingredients, stir/mix until well combined.
+- To a large bowl add the flour and mix in the wet ingredients until well combined.

-- Divide the dough into 16 balls.
-Place on the pan, evenly apart.
+Divide the dough into 16 balls by cutting the dough in half, then cut each of them in half and repeating this until you have 16 pieces (you can weigh them for accuracy). - Place on the baking sheet/tray, close to each other.
 Cover with a towel and place in a warm area to rise for 1 hour.

 - Preheat oven to 350°F/177°C. Place the oven rack in the center of the oven.